 The Department of Campus Police and Safety will, upon notice of appeal, take no further action to collect the fine, increase the fine for failure to pay, or any other action in regard to the case until it is notified of the decision on the appeal.

 - PARKING APPEALS BOARD

-The Parking Appeals Committee is only empowered to dismiss any written citation/ticket issued to a FVSU employee and/or student.
-The decision of the Committee can only be over turned by the Vice President for Business & Finance or the Associate Vice President For Business & Finance in his/her absence.
+The Parking Appeals Committee is only empowered to dismiss any written citation/ticket issued to an FVSU employee and/or student.
+The decision of the Committee can only be overturned by the Vice President for Business & Finance or the Associate Vice President For Business & Finance in his/her absence.

 - Person (s) desiring to appeal a traffic ticket MUST obtain an Appeal form from the Department of Campus Police and Safety.
 The form must be completed by the appellant and returned to the Department of Campus Police and Safety to be submitted to the Parking Appeals Committee.